Spicy Jalapeno Cranberry Sauce

 Cook over medium high heat.
 Bring to a boil and let cook until all the cranberries have popped (about 5 minutes).

-I don’t know about you but I love a side of tangy cranberry sauce next to my turkey on Thanksgiving dinner.
-Traditional cranberry sauces are sweetened with sugar or syrups, but this keto holiday recipe for cranberries uses erythritol or monk fruit as a sweetener – making this a sugar free cranberry sauce.
+I don’t know about you, but I love tangy cranberry sauce next to my turkey at Thanksgiving.
+Traditional cranberry sauces are loaded with sugar or syrups, but I sweeten this with erythritol or monk fruit instead.

 You could stop there and just have sweet and tangy cranberry sauce, but I went a step further and added some spice.
-One minced jalapeno adds a little heat to this keto cranberry sauce.
-The combination is fabulous, especially when spread all over the roated turkey!
+One minced jalapeno adds a little heat.
+The combination is fabulous, especially when spread all over the roasted turkey!

 One cup of fresh cranberries has 8 g net carbs in it; however, most people don’t eat one cup of cranberries in one sitting.
 Especially since traditionally cranberry sauce is used as a garnish or condiment on Thanksgiving or the holiday dinner table.